derekmeduri/Employee-Tracker/README.md

     ## Demo Link

+    ## Screenshots

     ## Description

     Using CLI to track employee databases.
 The client should be able to view all employees, departments and roles.
 The client should also be able to add/update employees, add departments and add roles.

     ## Installation

-    user should run npm install in the command-line to make sure all libraries are installed.
-Then user can run node index.js in the command terminal to launch application.
+    Nodejs, Inquirer 8.2.4, MySQL2, and Console.Table are all required to run this command-line application .User should run "npm install" in the command-line to make sure all dependencies are installed.
+Then user can run "node index.js" in the command terminal to launch application.

     ## Usage

-    personal use only
+    personal use only.

     ## Questions